gosexy/gosexy.org/markdown/index.md

 ## The toolbelt

-This is a toolbelt I've coded for myself and that I use on my projects.

 Feel free to use any of the published libraries in commercial and non-commercial projects, they're released under the [MIT License][4].